Moravians: Moravian tribe

 The Moravians (Old Slavic self-designation Moravljane, Moravania, Moravané) were a West Slavic tribe in the Early Middle Ages.
 Although it is not known exactly when the Moravian tribe was founded, Czech historian Dušan Třeštík claimed the tribe was formed between the turn of the 6th century to the 7th century, around the same time as the other Slavic tribes.

-In the 9th century, Moravians settled mainly around the historic Region of Moravia and Western Slovakia, but also in parts of central-southern Poland, Lower Austria (up to the Danube) and Upper Hungary.
-The first known mention of the Moravians was in the Annales Regni Francorum in 822 AD.
-The tribe was located by the Bavarian Geographer between the tribe of the Bohemians and the tribe of the Bulgarians.
+In the 9th century, Moravians settled mainly around the historic Region of Moravia and Western Slovakia, but also in parts of central-southern Poland, and Lower Austria (up to the Danube) The first known mention of the Moravians was in the Annales Regni Francorum in 822 AD.
+The tribe was located by the Bavarian Geographer between the tribe of the Bohemians and the tribe of the Nitrans.

 In the 9th century, Moravians gained control over neighbouring Nitra and founded the Realm of Great Moravia, ruled by the Mojmír dynasty until the 10th century.
 At times, the empire controlled even other neighboring regions, including Bohemia and parts of present-day Hungary, Poland and Ukraine.
 It emerged into one of the most powerful states in Central Europe.

-After the breakup of the Moravian Realm, the Moravian tribe was divided between the new states of Bohemia and Hungary.
-Part of western Moravians were assimilated by the Czechs and presently identify as Czechs.
-The modern nation of the Slovaks was formed out of the eastern part of the Moravian tribe within the Kingdom of Hungary.
+After the breakup of the Moravian Realm, the Moravian tribe was under the rule of the new state of Bohemia.Moravians were assimilated by the Czechs and presently identify as Czechs.
+The modern nation of the Slovaks was formed out of the nitran tribe within the Kingdom of Hungary.

 Moravians within the Czech lands

 Bretislaus I, Duke of Bohemia, in solving the succession question in his will (he had five sons) decided to completely reorganize Moravia, so that it should be governed by the younger sons of the royal family.
 It was still considered one country, but from an objective standpoint it was weakened, and Moravia could not lead to the formation of the medieval "nation" as quickly as in Bohemia.
 The way leading to the differentiation of the Moravians from the Czechs was caused by political and economic changes of the late 12th and early 13th century.
 Czech historical tradition was grown in Moravia during the Middle Ages, for example Czech Chronicles was reread and distributed.

 Until the beginning of the 20th century, the Slavic-speaking inhabitants of Moravia publicly identified themselves as Moravians, not Czechs.
 Then, for fear of Germanization, Moravians would begin to publicly refer to themselves as Moravian Czechs — joining a stronger neighbour.
 But internally they still felt their nationality (for example, here).
-Slovaks were considered as Czechs by politicians, too.
-In the Czechoslovak and communist eras, Moravian nationality would be banned, so for the first time since the fall of the dangers of germanization (1945), Moravian nationality appeared in the 1991 census.
+Slovaks (and by extension, Rusyns) were considered as Czechs by politicians, too.
+In the Czechoslovak and communist eras, Moravian nationality would be banned, so for the first time since the fall of the dangers of Germanization (1945), Moravian nationality appeared in the 1991 census.